• Menu

 Poudre Canyon from Greyrock Trail.
 Photo: Charles Willgren

 Both trails will take you to the summit of Greyrock Mountain.
 Take the right trail to follow Greyrock Mountain Trail, it is the shorter trail among the two that measure 3.1 miles one-way.
-Although it is more steep, the trail is well maintained.
+Although steeper, the trail is well maintained.

 Nearing the summit of Greyrock Mountain, the trail eventually eases and you will be rewarded with scenic views of neighboring plains and mountains.
 The beautiful Lake Lure is also quite visible from the summit.
 To complete the hike, simply retrace your steps back and take home with you another unforgettable hiking experience.